Thousands of new domain names are being released, giving businesses a wider choice when trying to find a memorable domain name for their company

 Do your customers know about gTLDs?

-Currently, consumer awareness of these new domains is low.
-There's a question mark over which will flourish and whether any will become as prominent and trusted as .co.uk and .com.
+Consumer awareness of these new domains is growing.
+However, there's still a question mark over which will flourish over time and whether any will become as prominent and trusted as .co.uk and .com.

 After all, it's fair to say that plenty of other domain extensions have failed to make a mark.
 It's been possible to buy .travel domains since 2005, but can you think of a single company using one?